-This term we will continue learning about fractions and we will then move on to mass and capacity.
-To support your child at home you could continue to practise their times tables regularly (TTRS).
+This term we will continue learning about measurement and we will then move on to fractions.
+To support your child at home, you could ensure that they continue to practise their times tables regularly (TTRS).
 By the end of Year 3 they are expected to know their 2, 5, 10, 3, 4 and 8 times tables.
-You could also practise rapidly recalling addition and subtraction number facts to 20.
-You could also work on finding equivalent fractions and fractions of amounts e.g. 3/4 of 20.
+You could help your childalso practise rapidly recalling addition and subtraction number facts to 20 (Numbots).
+Additionally, help your child to find equivalent fractions and fractions of amounts e.g. 3/4 of 20.